On the $2$-domination number of cylinders with small cycles: Theoretical results

 \begin{definition} A quasi-$2$-dominating set of the cylinder $C_n\Box P_m$ is a vertex subset $R$ such that every vertex not in $R$ in the last column has at least one neighbor in $R$ and every vertex not in $R$ in the rest of the columns has at least two neighbors in $R$.\\ Clearly, a $2$-dominating set is a quasi-$2$-dominating set such that every vertex in the last column is also $2$-dominated. \end{definition}

 Our objective is to identify each quasi-$2$-dominating set of $C_n\Box P_m$ with a particular vertex labeling that will allow us to handle such vertex subsets with the appropriate algorithms.
 To this end, let $R$ be a quasi-$2$-dominating set of $C_n\Box P_m$.
-We label the vertices of $C_n\Box P_m$ with labels $0,1,2$ by using the following rules. \begin{itemize} \item every $v\in R$ has label $0$, \item $v\in V(C_n\Box P_m)\setminus R$ having at least two neighbors in $R$ in its column or in the previous one is labeled as $1$, \item otherwise, that is, $v\in V(C_n\Box P_m)\setminus R$ has exactly one the neighbor in $R$ in its column or in the previous one, we label the vertex $v$ as $2$. \end{itemize}
+We label the vertices of $C_n\Box P_m$ with labels $0,1,2$ by using the following rules. \begin{itemize} \itemsep=0.95pt \item every $v\in R$ has label $0$, \item $v\in V(C_n\Box P_m)\setminus R$ having at least two neighbors in $R$ in its column or in the previous one is labeled as $1$, \item otherwise, that is, $v\in V(C_n\Box P_m)\setminus R$ has exactly one the neighbor in $R$ in its column or in the previous one, we label the vertex $v$ as $2$. \end{itemize}

-By using this labeling, each column is now identified with an ordered list, that is, a word of length n in the alphabet $\{0,1,2\}$.
+By using this labeling, each column is now identified with an ordered list, that is, a word of length $n$ over the alphabet $\{0,1,2\}$.
 It is clear that not any word of length $n$ can represent a column of $C_n\Box P_m$, due to the restrictions derived from $R$ being a quasi-$2$-dominating set.
-By definition of the labeling, sequences $111, 211, 112, 212$ are not possible because each vertex with label $1$ has at least one neighbor in $R$, that is, labeled as $0$, in its column.
-Moreover, sequence $020$ is not allowed by definition of label $2$.
+By definition of the labeling, subsequences $111, 211, 112, 212$ are not possible because each vertex with label $1$ has at least one neighbor in $R$, that is, labeled as $0$, in its column.
+Moreover, subsequence $020$ is not allowed by definition of label $2$.

 However, vertices in the first column have a different behavior.
-The first column has no previous one, so sequences $110, 011, 012, 210$ are not allowed there because both neighbors of vertices with label $1$ in the first column, must be in $R$.
+The first column has no previous one, so subsequences $110, 011, 012, 210$ are not allowed there because both neighbors of vertices with label $1$ in the first column, must be in $R$.

 Moreover, in the particular case of a $2$-dominating set $S$, the last column is also different because it has no following one, so every vertex in the last column either belongs to $S$ or has at least two neighbors in $S$ in their column or the previous one.
 Therefore there is no vertices with label $2$ in the last column.